Average Cost of Thanksgiving

 It’s time to talk turkey.
 Thanksgiving is one of the oldest American celebrations—officially declared a national holiday in 1941.
-It celebrates the 1621 autumn harvest feast between early Pilgrims and Wampanoag Indians at modern day Plymouth, Massachusetts.
-And while that first banquet almost 400 years ago celebrated the extraordinary courage and sacrifice of two different groups who came together to survive the hardships from bad weather and illness, today Thanksgiving has evolved into a much more comfortable celebration for American families everywhere.
+It celebrates the 1621 autumn harvest feast between early Pilgrims and Wampanoag Indians at modern-day Plymouth, Massachusetts.
+While that first banquet almost 400 years ago celebrated the extraordinary courage and sacrifice of two different groups who came together to survive the hardships from bad weather and illness, today Thanksgiving has evolved into a much more comfortable celebration for American families everywhere.

 Statistics from the American Farm Bureau Federation’s annual Thanksgiving survey show that the average cost of a Thanksgiving meal for 10 people will cost $48.90 in 2018.
 That's the lowest average price since 2010.
 The chart below shows a breakdown of average yearly cost since 1947.